 A study led by Dr. William Gradishar found higher response rates and a delay in tumor progression comparing Abraxane with Taxol.
-Gradishar’s study found higher rates of sensory neuropathy"”10% with Abraxane versus 2% with Taxol.
-The study, funded by the drug’s manufacturer, notes the neuropathy was "easily managed and improved rapidly."
+Gradishar's study found higher rates of sensory neuropathy 10 percent with Abraxane versus 2 percent with Taxol.
+The study, funded by the drug's manufacturer, notes the neuropathy was "easily managed and improved rapidly."
 As a person who is still coping with neuropathy 13 years after taking Taxol, I personally would want to see more evidence about long-term neuropathy rates with the two drugs.

 Most non-metastatic breast cancer patients will not have a choice between Taxol and Abraxane.
 Taxol is now available generically, and Abraxane is still very expensive.
 Insurance companies are understandably hesitant to approve a more expensive version of the identical active ingredient without a good reason.

 Abraxane has also only been approved so far for metastatic or recurring breast cancer.
 I am seeing anecdotal evidence that doctors will prescribe Abraxane for earlier stage patients if they have allergic reactions to Taxol.
 Studies underway are finding that Abraxane may also be effective with other types of cancer such as lung and pancreatic cancer.